Skip to content

 Bulk Downloads

 For large-scale analysis, bulk downloads are faster and more reliable than repeated API calls.
-ODA Reader provides bulk download functions for CRS, Multisystem, and AidData datasets.
+ODA Reader provides bulk download functions for the CRS, DAC1, DAC2a, Multisystem, and AidData datasets.

 When to Use Bulk Downloads